code-mattclaffey/Performance-Kit-V2/_site/tutorials/01/index.md

 ### Inline font declarations

-If you read the above you may have noticed it mention that preloading isn't the best approach for loading your fonts the fastest way because the page might not even be using that font yet we are telling the browser to load it in anyway.
+Preloading isn't the best approach for loading your fonts the fastest way because the page might not even be using that font yet we are telling the browser to load it in anyway.

 Another optimal solution is to add the font declarations inline in the `<head />` element instead of having them live in the stylesheet.
 This allows the browser to discover the font declarations sooner as the browser doesn't need to wait for the external stylesheet to download.